GLOBAL MARKETS-Euro jumps, bonds sag as ECB puts off stimulus decision

 * Dollar hits fresh 7-year high versus yen

-* U.S. crude oil steadies below $70 a barrel (Adds close of U.S. markets)
+* U.S. crude oil steadies below $70 a barrel (Adds oil settlement price)

 By Herbert Lash

-NEW YORK, Dec 4 (Reuters) - The euro rebounded and European bond yields bounced off near record lows on Thursday after the European Central Bank put off until next year a decision on whether to increase its stimulus, a delay that indicated rates will not be pressured lower for the time being.
+NEW YORK, Dec 4 (Reuters) - The euro rebounded and European bond yields bounced off record lows on Thursday after the European Central Bank put off until next year a decision on whether to increase economic stimulus, suggesting interest rates won’t be pushed lower.

 The ECB Governing Council was unanimous in its willingness to launch measures such as a government bond-buying program with new money if necessary to help revive the euro zone economy.